fmay/temp/.guides/sections.md

 ```

 ##Functions
 `positionSmallBird` and `positionBigBird` are called *functions*.
 A function is simply another piece of code that we can *call* from within our code.
+To see what happens in the background, watch teh video below.

+![VIDEO]

 A function can take parameters.
 In our example, we are passing in the X and Y coordinates of the birds.